freemocap/freemocap_foundation/Ethics/Ethics_Statement_Draft.md

 ### Commitments:
 1. Be decentralized and community driven
 2. Create a governance structure
-3. Align with the work of ethical experts, like the Algorithmic Justice League and Free Software Foundation
+3. Align with the work of ethical experts, like the Algorithmic Justice League and Free Software Foundation.
+Acknowledge that we aren't experts, and are interested in hearing the feedback of experts.
 4. Commit to regular check ins about ethical issues - be transparent about issues that arise and try to address them